What Do Biomedical Engineer Do?

 - Microsoft Visual Basic

 - Computer aided design CAD software

-How do I Become a Biomedical Engineer?
+How Long Does it Take to Become a Biomedical Engineer?

 Biomedical Engineers work in the following industries:

 Those thinking about becoming a Biomedical Engineer might also be interested in the following careers: